 Front Desk Clerk

 When you’re first starting out, there’s a good chance you’ll start with something like a front desk clerk position.
 In this role, you will be responsible for greeting customers and checking them in and out.
 You’re often the first face customers see.
-You won’t be earning a six figure salary but you’ll probably enjoy a lot of other perks.
+You won’t be earning a six-figure salary but you’ll probably enjoy a lot of other perks.
 Hotel employees often get free or heavily discounted rates for other hotels in the world.
-Since travel is a hotel’s bread and butter, hotels often expect their staff to be seasoned travellers well-versed in tourism and hospitality management.
+Since travel is a hotel’s bread and butter, hotels often expect their staff to be seasoned travelers well-versed in tourism and hospitality management.

 Meeting and Event/Convention Planner

 As a meeting and convention planner, your job is to schedule the big events, to figure out a budget, make sure there are enough staff and resources and so on.
 You can do this job in a hotel but you can also do it for a convention centre, an event planning company or even an educational institution.
 You can do this job in-house or freelance.
 It’s a great opportunity to meet inspiring people and to be an integral part of some pretty cool events.
 It’s definitely a great job for those who get bored easily.
 No two days are the same.

 A diploma in hotel management doesn’t just prepare you for a position in a hotel; it prepares you for any position where you need to handle people and resources.
 As a restaurant manager, you might work for a hotel’s restaurant but you can also work for pretty much any type of restaurant.
 Your duties will be vary from more business oriented ones, such as creating a budget, to front of house duties, such as giving your staff feedback, to housekeeping duties like checking stock levels and ordering supplies.

 You could also work as a manager for a fast food restaurant.
 While this may not immediately seem appealing, keep in mind that most fast food chains are multi-billion dollar companies with branches all over the world.
 There is a lot of room for advancement and for new opportunities.